 The Enviroschools programme sits within The Toimata Foundation.
 It is a not-for-profit trust that supports children and young people to be active citizens, contributing to ecological regeneration and the creation of healthy, resilient and sustainable communities.

-In this region the Enviroschools programme is supported by Hawke’s Bay Regional Council, Pan Pac Forest Products, Heretaunga Kindergarten Association and Napier Kindergarten Association.
+In this region the Enviroschools programme is supported by Hawke’s Bay Regional Council, Napier City Council, Central Hawke’s Bay District Council, Pan Pac Forest Products Ltd, Heretaunga Kindergarten Association and Napier Kindergarten Association.

-In some regions Enviroschools is facilitated in a cluster approach where one facilitator may work with a number of schools or early childhood centres and schools can support one another.
+In some regions, Enviroschools is facilitated in a cluster approach.
+The facilitator may work with a number of schools or early childhood centres as a groups.
+Schools and kindergartens are encouraged to support one another.

-There are three stages of Enviroschools which reflect the level of integration of sustainable practise within that school.
-As you become more sustainably focused and practices are demonstrated in your school, you will move through the stages.
+There are three stages of Enviroschools.
+Each stage reflects the level of integration of sustainable practise within that school.
+As you become more sustainably focused and practices deepen, schools may choose to reflect on their journey and move through the stages of Bronze, Silver and Green-gold.

 Karakia are Māori incantations and prayers, used to invoke spiritual guidance and protection.
 Increasingly mainstream primary schools and early childhood settings are exploring the use of karakia.
 In this resource we have included karakia for a range of purposes, both Christian and in the the traditional style, to tautoko or support enviroschools in that exploration.
 The karakia have come from a range of sources, including the Enviroschools Kit.
 Please find the resources here.